Braganza Brooch: Description

 This heavy gold brooch is dominated by the figure of a naked warrior who wears a Celtic helmet and protects himself with a Celtic shield and sword from a hunting dog which jumps up to him.
 Each end of the fibula is decorated by a dog's head and it once furnished a spring and pin which is now lost.
 The form, style and technique suggest that it was made in the third century BC by a Greek jeweller for a Celtic patron who lived on the Iberian Peninsula.
 Contemporary Iberian brooches were usually made of silver and were often decorated with warriors on horseback accompanied by hunting dogs.
 In this unique gold version, the craftsman has simplified the hunting scene and added a boar's head, which once served as the sliding catch for the now missing pin.
 The brooch measures approximately 14 cm long.

 Ownership

 The brooch was once in the collection of the Royal House of Braganza and was perhaps collected by Fernando II, consort of Queen Maria of Portugal.
-Most of the jewellery of the Braganza dynasty was inherited in 1919 by HRH Nevada of Portugal, Princess d'Braganza and Duchesse d'Oporto who later emigrated to America.
+Most of the jewellery of the Braganza dynasty was inherited in 1919 by HRH Nevada of Portugal, Princess d'Braganza and Duchesse of Porto who later emigrated to America.
 On her death in 1941, the collection was sold to Warren Piper of Chicago.
-The brooch was in turn purchased by Thomas F Flannery Jr in 1950.
+The brooch was in turn purchased by Thomas F. Flannery Jr. in 1950.
 After being loaned to the British Museum for 7 years, it was purchased by the museum in 2001.